Japan Railways Group: Ownership

 In 1987, the government of Japan took steps to divide and privatize JNR.
 While division of operations began in April of that year, privatization was not immediate: initially, the government retained ownership of the companies.
 Privatization of some of the companies began in the early 1990s.
 By October 2016, all of the shares of JR East, JR Central, JR West and JR Kyushu had been offered to the market and they are now publicly traded.
 On the other hand, all of the shares of JR Hokkaido, JR Shikoku and JR Freight are still owned by Japan Railway Construction, Transport and Technology Agency, an independent administrative institution of the state.

 All the JR Group companies operating in the Honshū region are constituents of the Nikkei 225 and TOPIX 100 indexes.

 Companies

-The Japan Railways Group consists of seven operating companies and two other companies that do not provide rail service.
-The operating companies are organized into six passenger operators and a nationwide freight operator.
-Unlike some other groups of companies, the JR Group is made up of independent companies, and it does not have group headquarters or a holding company to set the overall business policy.
+The Japan Railways Group consists of seven operating companies and two non-operating companies.
+The operating companies include six passenger railways and a nationwide freight operator.
+Unlike some other corporate groups, the JR Group comprises independent companies and does not have a group headquarters or a holding company to set overall business policy.